Things To do In Barcelona: 1 Day Route

 Finally, the Casa Amatller by Josep Puig i Cadafalch, a unique blend of Gothic style with Dutch influences, is a last stop to have or buy a famous Amatller🍫 chocolate.

-These three masterpieces offer a window into the creative soul of Barcelona, making the Apple of Discord a must-see in Barcelona.
+These three masterpieces offer a window into the creative soul of Barcelona, making the Apple of Discord a must of the things to do in Barcelona.
 As a bonus, we can’t forget to mention Gaudí’s Casa Milá, also located on the promenade itself.

 Gothic Quarter: A Journey to the Past

 The Gothic Quarter is the historic heart of Barcelona.
 Although its name evokes the Gothic, many of its buildings are more recent, the result of ingenious 19th-century marketing.
-Among the essential places to see in Barcelona are:
+Among the essential things to do in Barcelona:

 Plaza de Sant Felip Neri: a haven of peace with a tragic past; the shrapnel marks on the church are silent witnesses to the bombing during the Spanish Civil War.